CCBoot server can be run on any system above Windows 7.

 Note: Please keep in mind that if your gamedisk is bigger than 2TB you should initialize this disk as GPT volume.

 Writeback disk: the hard disks that store the client write data.
 In diskless booting, all data are read and written to/from the server.
 So, we need a writeback disk to save the client's write data.
 Other products are also named as "write cache".

 SSD Disk: the disk that is used to cache game disk data.
 Caching game disk data in SSD Disk gives clients quicker access to game files as SSD is much faster than traditional HDD.
-In case if you use SSD disk for game disk the SSD cache disk is optional or just use NVMe disk as a cache to improve the SSD game disk.
+In case if you use an SSD disk for a game disk the SSD cache disk is optional or just use an NVMe disk as a cache to improve the SSD game disk.

 Required Hard Disks: